kudan69/dotfiles/README.markdown

 You'll also want to change `git/gitconfig.symlink`, which will set you up as committing as me.
 You probably don't want that.

-## topical

-Everything's built around topic areas.
-If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
-Anything with an extension of `.zsh` will get automatically included into your shell.
-Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `rake install`.

 ## uninstall

 Run this: